One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 There are many “Konglish” (Korean+English) words that make up a significant sum of everyday language.

-Loan words are words which borrow both the sound and meaning from the English word.
+Loan words are terms that borrow both the sound and meaning from the English word.
 These words are very easy to recognize as they sound like the word in English, only with a Korean accent.
 Some examples include:

 - 컵 (kuhp) = cup